alexvalbla/bootmode-printf/README.md

 The padding flags  0', '+', '-', and ' '  can be specified in the format string, they just don't do anything yet.
 Same for the field width modifier, it can be specified in the format string, but doesn't do anything yet.
 The precision modifier is implemented for floating point conversions, but not yet for all integer conversions.
-Also still cleaning up the code.
+Right now, besides floating point conversions, precision is capped at 40 Also still cleaning up the code.
 Of course, there are probably still some bugs...